Skills

 files/README.md

-Edit the SKILL.md frontmatter and body, then run `harn skills list`
+Edit the SKILL.md frontmatter and body, then run `harn skills resolved`

 Pass --dir <path> to target a different destination (for example ~/.harn/skills/deploy to scaffold under the user layer instead of the project layer), or --force to overwrite an existing directory.